cckmwong-data/tech_email-alerts/README.md

-# AI-Powered Quantamental Tech Analysis
+# AI-Powered Quantamental Tech Email Alerts

 [This project](https://app.powerbi.com/view?r=eyJrIjoiZDhjZDIzNzUtMDY0OS00MGI0LWI5NTItODZjNzRlY2ExMmIwIiwidCI6IjZjMWQ0MTUyLTM5ZDAtNDRjYS04OGQ5LWI4ZDZkZGNhMDcwOCIsImMiOjEwfQ%3D%3D) analyze the tech stocks from different perspectives using **Quantimental** approach - the fusion of **Quantitative** and **Fundamental Analysis**, alongside **Technical Analysis** and daily analysis powered by **Artificial Intelligence**.
+Investor will be notified by email, whe the system detects price anomaly is detected or a trading signal (i.e. BUY/ SELL) is triggered.

 ![Flow](images/flow.png)